yaprigal/ServerlessFaceDetection/README.md

      "NotificationSigningKey " – generated base64 string

 ### 4. Define Event Grid
 #### 4.1 Storage events - Go to your deployed function app

      Select TriggerByImageUploadFunc - click on "Add Event Grid subscription" - give it a name, select 'Storage Account' as topic type, select the relevant storage (from above 1.g section), uncheck 'Subscribe to all event types', check on 'Blob Created' and add /blobServices/default/containers/images/blobs/ as Prefix Filter.

      Select TriggerByVideoUploadFunc - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/video/blobs/

      Select TriggerByVideoThumbnail - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/videoresult/blobs/

      Select TriggerByStreamThumnail - repeat previous step, this time just replace the prefix filter to /blobServices/default/containers/streamresult/blobs/

      All above assume your container names are images, video, videoresult and streamresult. (see section 1.g)

+#### 4.2 Event Subscription
+     Go to your deployed function app and get the function url of the following functions: EncodeProcessing, RedactorProcessing and
+     CopyFaceProcessing.

+     Go to your deployed Event Grid Topic to add a new Event Subscription.

+     Create Event Subscription for EncodeProcessing
+     Uncheck 'Subscribe to all event types', add Event Type 'encode', select Web Hook as Endpoint Type, put as endpoint the URL of
+     EncodeProcessing function, give it a name as click on Create.

+     Create Event Subscription for RedactorProcessing
+     Uncheck 'Subscribe to all event types', add Event Type 'redactor', select Web Hook as Endpoint Type, put as endpoint the URL of
+     RedactorProcessing function, give it a name as click on Create.

+     Create Event Subscription for RedactorProcessing
+     Uncheck 'Subscribe to all event types', add Event Type 'copy', select Web Hook as Endpoint Type, put as endpoint the URL of
+     CopyFaceProcessing function, give it a name as click on Create.